Welcome to the latest edition of The Road to Zero Report

 Average grid connection times

-Average grid connection times – The latest available data for 2023 indicates that DNOs continue to achieve targets on time-to-quote and time-to-connect.
-However, real world experiences show problems persist and several government initiatives are seeking to resolve challenges and reform the connections process.
+Average grid connection times – Ofgem’s latest grid connections data from 2023-2024 suggests that DNOs are, on average, achieving targets on time to quote and connect (TTQ/TTC).
+However, real world experiences show challenges persist.
+Several government initiatives are seeking to resolve challenges and reform the connection process.
 [Ofgem]

 2024: Brakes on